zamirMoniegos/zamirMoniegos/README.md

 > IT student · UI/UX & Web Developer ·

-I'm a dedicated coder with a talent for **database administration** and a passion for solving complex problems with elegant solutions.
+I'm a dedicated coder, I craft clean, user-centered web experiences by combining **UI/UX design principles** with solid **web development** skills.
+Whether it's wireframing intuitive interfaces or bringing layouts to life with HTML, CSS, and JavaScript, I enjoy bridging the gap between design and functionality.
+Also i have passion for solving complex problems with elegant solutions.
 My journey started with the BS Information Technology program at New Era University, and I've been on a never-ending learning trip ever since — from cloud infrastructure to NoSQL databases to machine learning fundamentals.

-I craft clean, user-centered web experiences by combining **UI/UX design principles** with solid **web development** skills.
-Whether it's wireframing intuitive interfaces or bringing layouts to life with HTML, CSS, and JavaScript, I enjoy bridging the gap between design and functionality.

 ---